Current information appears on Castleton University pages for students entering in and prior to the 2022-2023 academic year.

-The Department of History, Geography, Economics and Politics is an innovative and interdisciplinary department that offers several liberal arts programs that prepare students to pursue meaningful careers and to act knowledgeably and effectively in the world, including a major-by-contract in Environmental Studies.
-Environmental concerns are typically studied within two general disciplinary frameworks: the natural sciences consider the world of nature, while the social sciences consider the interactions between humans and the rest of nature.
-At Castleton, the two aspects are divided between our department, which focuses on the human side of the equation, and the Natural Sciences Department.
+The Department of History, Geography, Economics, and Politics is an innovative and interdisciplinary department that offers several liberal arts programs that prepare students to pursue meaningful careers and to act knowledgeably and effectively in the world, including a major-by-contract in Environmental Studies.

 Majors in Environmental Studies must initiate a written Social Science Major contract with the coordinator of Environmental Studies, which details course requirements.
 This should be done at the end of the student’s sophomore year.